 We are determined to meet your contraception and sexual health requirements during the Coronavirus pandemic and any periods of lock down.

-Our staff are available during our normal opening hours and we would request that you contact us by phone, text or email for advice.
-We will make every effort to ensure you receive the help and advice that you need and we aim to respond to your queries by the next working day.
+Our staff are available from Monday to Thursday and Saturday and we would request that you contact us by phone, text or email for advice.
+We will make every effort to ensure you receive the help and advice that you need and we aim to respond to your queries within 48hrs.

-Under 25 Self testing Packs– these are available for free for anyone under 25 yrs old.
+Under 25 Self testing Packs– these are not currently available due to lab workload processing Covid tests.
 If you have symptoms or have been in contact with a partner with a known STI then please contact the clinic.

-Smear Tests– We are now performing free routine smear tests for anyone whose smear is due or overdue.
+Smear Tests– are currently being postponed.
 For more information about cervical screening visit our Cervical Screening page.

-Pregnancy Testing and Advice – contact the clinic to arrange to collect a free test kit or for an appointment, alternatively test kits can be purchased from pharmacies .
+Pregnancy Testing and Advice – contact the clinic to arrange to collect a free test kit or for telephone advice, alternatively test kits can be purchased from pharmacies .
 Please contact us to arrange a telephone consultation with one of our doctors or nurses to arrange ongoing contraception if negative or advice if your test is positive.
 The counsellor is available via mobile phone Counsellor Info

 Emergency Contraception – please contact the clinic and we will get back to you as a matter of priority to arrange a telephone consultation with one of our nurses to discuss your needs.
 We continue to offer emergency contraception pills and the emergency IUD.
+Visit our Emergency Contraception page for more info.
 We can also arrange for you to start contraception and supply pregnancy and STI testing kits along with guidance on their use.
 Alternatively you can obtain emergency contraception from most pharmacies and also via your GP.

 PLEASE do NOT attend the clinic if you have any symptoms or have be told to self isolate.

 Starting Contraception – please contact the clinic to arrange a telephone consultation if you would like to start or change your contraception.
-We are now able to offer all options.
 Our nurses and doctors will discuss your needs over the phone and you will either be able to collect your contraception from the clinic or will be offered a face to face appointment.
+It is very helpful if you can tell us information about the date of your last period and if you are able to provide us with your weight and blood pressure if you have access to a machine.

-Depo- Provera injections– we are now giving depo injections and also teaching Sayana Press self administration.
+Depo- Provera injections– we are giving depo injections and also teaching Sayana Press self administration.
 Please contact the clinic to book an appointment.
+See our Contraception page for more info.

-Routine Procedures- We are now able to fit, replace or remove implants and IUD’s.
-Please contact the clinic if your device has expired or you are experiencing any symptoms or complications or to book a telephone consultation and appointment slot for your procedure.
+Routine Procedures- We are not currently able to fit, replace or remove implants and IUD’s.
+Please contact the clinic if your device has expired or you are experiencing any symptoms or complications or to book a telephone consultation to discuss.

 If you are currently self isolating and unable to attend please be reassured that: